gaehlerm/SoftwareEngineering/README.md

 if job == "president":
 	security_standards = "very high"
 ```
 etc. It is fairly common to have many repeating such if statements.
-Though it would be quite simple to avoid them by using polymorphism.
-Create a `president` object with the corresponding properties.
+Though it would be quite simple to avoid them, for example by using polymorphism.
+Create a `President` class with the corresponding properties.
 ```py
 class President:
 	def __init__(self):